nbogie/pig-cli/README.md

+# The game of Pig

 An quick node.js implementation of the game of Pig on the terminal.

 Uses the libraries enquirer (for prompts) and chalk (for styled terminal output).

+If you like, you can read more about the game here: http://cs.gettysburg.edu/projects/pig/ and [play it online against a computer](http://cs.gettysburg.edu/projects/pig/piggame.html).

 ## How to read this code (for new programmers)